Hazardous Waste Disposal for Small Businesses

 *Wastes that are not to be included in these volume requirements are the recyclable wastes of used motor oil, antifreeze, fluorescent tubes, and household batteries.
 (State, County, District and local hazardous materials regulating agencies reserve the right to visit your organization to verify your qualifications as a CESQG).

 You need to obtain a Small Business Brochure.
 This information can be obtained by downloading the PDFs below, calling the Household Hazardous Waste Hotline at 1(800) 646-1431, or by sending an e-mail message to the CESQG Collection staff (email@example.com) requesting a packet.
 Please provide your company name, mailing address, phone number, and contact name.

 Any business that generates hazardous waste must have an EPA Identification Number.

-Once you have received your EPA ID Number and have filled out the forms fax* or mail the completed forms to:
+Once you have received your EPA ID Number and have filled out the forms, fax, mail, or email the completed forms to:

 Central Contra Costa Sanitary District – Small Business Program

 After we have reviewed your form, staff will fill out the “Cost” column, call to schedule your business for an appointment and fax the information back to the contact person listed for your company on the form.
 To request to cancel or change the time or date, please call (800) 646-1431.

 The small business program accepts a wide range of labeled hazardous wastes; for example, most common consumer type building maintenance products (e.g., painting, cleaning, gardening, and auto), as well as pure chemicals used in business or laboratory applications are accepted.
 If you have a question regarding the acceptability of your wastes, please call (800) 646-1431.

 What Can’t I Bring?